dianaarbas/Rockbuster_SQL/README.md

 ## Objective

 I am collaborating with Rockbuster Stealth’s business intelligence (BI) department to help with the launch strategy for the new online video service.
 I loaded all of Rockbuster’s data into an RDBMS.
-Then, I used SQL to analyze the data and answer any ad-hoc business questions that other departments may have.
+Then, I used SQL to analyze the data and answer any ad-hoc business questions that other departments might have.

 ## Data